igor-ka/ngcourse-blog/components-in-angular-1.x-part-1.md

   }
 ```

 **Note:** *There are other projects out ther that provide similar functionality (and more) as our utils functions [a angular2-now](https://github.com/pbastowski/angular2-now) is a good example.
-However, we believe that the most important aspect is the structure of our code as opposed to direct mapping of a syntax since we will have to make changes either way.
-Also, Angular 1.5 is expected to be release with a component helper and a component base router to simplify transition conceptially.*
+However, we believe that the most important aspect is the structure of our code, as opposed to direct mapping of a syntax, since we will have to make changes either way.
+Also, Angular 1.5 is expected to be released with a component helper and a component base router to simplify transition conceptually.*

 and finally our index.html